Dominion is more than just a trusted provider of elections.

 DOMINION SEEKS TO RECRUIT AND HIRE INDIVIDUALS THAT ARE INTERESTED IN TAKING OUR COMPANY TO THE NEXT LEVEL, AND SHARING IN OUR SUCCESS.

 Dominion Voting Systems provides innovative election solutions to more than 1000 jurisdictions in North America and abroad.
 In the last presidential election, over 35% of voters cast their ballots on Dominion-owned technology.
 In addition, Dominion has been listed as one of Deloitte’s 50 fastest growing firms, and been profiled in Ernst & Young’s Entrepreneur of the Year awards.
 One of Dominion’s main objectives is to serve the needs of its customers with a team of qualified, professional employees.
 Our team shares several common qualities including high energy, innovation and dedication to product and customer service excellence.
 Our company offers challenging, fast-paced, rewarding opportunities for individuals seeking employment in a variety of different functions: sales, finance, customer service, engineering, and logistics, to name a few.
 Dominion Voting recruitment and hiring policies are non-discriminatory.
 Applicants are qualified for employment on the basis of job-related criteria such as experience, skills, education and fit.
 Below are current open opportunities.
 Please click on the link associated with each opportunity and follow the application instructions.
 To apply for a posted position or for general inquiries, please email: [email protected]

 Dominion Voting Systems is an equal opportunity employer.
-We are committed to employment equity throughout all levels of the organization.
-All qualified applicants will receive consideration for employment without regard to age, race, sex, color, religion, national origin, veteran status, disability, marital status, sexual orientation, or any other status protected by federal, state, provincial or local law.
-We welcome and encourage diversity in the workplace.
+This means that Dominion Voting Systems is dedicated to providing equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, military status, sexual orientation, gender identity or any other status protected by federal, state, or local law.
+This policy applies to all terms and conditions of employment, including but not limited to, hiring, placement, promotion, termination, layoff, recall, transfer, compensation, and training.